-Charlotte Malterre-Barthes is an architect and urban designer, at the Chair of Marc Angélil, Department of Architecture, Swiss Federal Institute of Technology (ETH Zurich), Switzerland.
+Charlotte Malterre-Barthes is Program Director of the Master of Advanced Studies in Urban Design at the Chair of Marc Angélil, Department of Architecture, Swiss Federal Institute of Technology (ETH Zurich), Switzerland.

-She has been involved in research and teaching since 2011 and is currently completing a doctoral degree on Food and Territories, with Egypt as case study.
-She directed the cycle on Egypt (2014-16) of the MAS in Urban Design, investigating formal and informal urban dynamics of Cairo.
-She obtained Master of Advanced Studies in Urban Design at the Swiss Federal Institute of Technology (ETH Zurich) in 2008.
+She is an architect, urban designer, and contemporary scholar who has been involved in research and teaching since 2011, completing a PhD on Food Territories, with Egypt as case study (2014).
+She directed the cycle on Egypt (2014-16) of the MAS in Urban Design, investigating formal and informal urban dynamics of Cairo, and the current cycle in Tangier, Beirut, and Marseille.
+She obtained Master of Advanced Studies in Urban Design at the ETH Zurich in 2008.

 She is co-editor of Housing Cairo-The Informal Response and The Book, The School, The Town with Marc Angéli and Something Fantastic (2016, 2013, Ruby Press), and has published articles in magazines including AD, San Rocco, TRANS, MAS Context, Tracés, and Horizonte.

 Charlotte Malterre-Barthes was a workshop respondent at the 6th International LafargeHolcim Forum for Sustainable Construction in Cairo, April 4-6, 2019.